oschweitzer/learning-resources/angular_lesson.md

 The dependency injector will inject an instance of this dependency into our component automatically.
 What we need to do is to inform Angular that we need this dependency.
 To do that, you simply need to pass the dependency in your constructor and specify the proper type.
 Once done that, the last step is to provide the wanted dependency.
 To do that, you can add it to the component or to the module.

-> We can also inject a service in an another service.
+> We can also inject a service in a service.

 The Angular dependency injector is a hierarchical injector, that means if we provide a service in some place in our application, in a component for example, Angular knows how to create an instance of that service for **this component and all its child components**.
 This component and all its child components will receive **the same instance of the service**.